Islamabad: Tourism

-Faisal Mosque is an important cultural landmark of the city and that attracts many tourists daily.
-Faisal Mosque built in 1986, was named after the Saudi Arabian King, Faisal bin Abdul Aziz.
-It also serves the purpose of accommodating 24,000 Muslims that pray at this mosque.
-Faisal Mosque that is designed by the Turks and financed by the Kingdom of Saudi Arabia includes calligraphy of Quranic verses along the walls of the mosque.
+The Faisal Mosque, built in 1986, is an iconic cultural and religious landmark that attracts many tourists; both domestic and international due to its modern interpertation of Islamic architecture designed by the Turkish architect Vedat Dalokay, as well as its location at the foothills of the Margalla Hills.
+The mosque was named after Faisal bin Abdul Aziz, the then-King of Saudi Arabia to honour him for his role in financing the construction of the mosque.
+The mosque itself can host up to 74,000 worshippers at a time and its interior is decorated with Islamic calligraphy of verses from the Quran.

 One of the landmarks for tourists is the Pakistan Monument built in 2007 located in Islamabad.
 This tourist attraction represents the patriotism and sovereignty of Pakistan.
 The design is shaped as a dome with petal-shaped walls that are engraved with arts portraying Pakistan's other tourist landmarks such as the Badshahi Mosque, Minar-e-Pakistan and Lahore Fort.

 Islamabad holds some of Pakistan's most prestigious museums such as Lok Virsa Museum, Institute of Folk and Traditional Heritage Shakarparian Park and prominent galleries such as the National Art Gallery and Gallery 6.

 The Islamabad Museum contains many relics and artifacts dating back to the Gandhara period of the region, an intriguing fusion of Buddhist and Graeco-Roman styles.
 The living culture of Islamabad and Pakistan is best explored at Lok Virsa Museum, as well as the Institute of Folk and Traditional Heritage in Shakarparian Park.

-Islamabad is built upon civilization and architecture that ranges from the 10th Century to the modern era.
-As Islamabad is situated on the Potohar Plateau, the remains of civilization descending from stone-age era include the Acheulian and the Soanian traditions and these are tourist landmarks.
-Islamabad has an array of historic landmarks that reflect the Hindu civilization that dates back to the 16th Century with examples such as Saidpur.
+Islamabad is built upon civilisation and architecture that ranges from the 10th Century to the modern era.
+As Islamabad is situated on the Potohar Plateau, the remains of civilisation descending from stone-age era include the Acheulian and the Soanian traditions and these are tourist landmarks.
+Islamabad has an array of historic landmarks that reflect the Hindu civilisation that dates back to the 16th Century with examples such as Saidpur.
 Saidpur that is situated in Islamabad has progressed from a village to a sacred place that includes temples where the Hindu Mughal Commanders worshipped.

 Margalla Hills National Park is located in the North sector of Islamabad and is in close proximity to the Himalayas.
-The National Park includes of picturesque valleys and scenic hills that include various wildlife such as Himalayan goral, Barking deer and leopards.
-Flanked by wildlife and vegetation, Margalla Hills National Park also includes accommodation and camping grounds for tourists.
+The National Park is home to a range of wildlife, including Himalayan goral, Barking deer and leopards.
+Margalla Hills National Park also has accommodation and camping grounds for tourists.